CaldasGSM/zson/readme.md

 #### literals

-Having understood the replacements done in memory, it becomes obvious that for the literals `null`, `true` and `false` is even easier, because they provide us 4 and 5 bytes when all we need is single byte to place a "marker" with a byte value that signals to the corresponding type, so here is a simple example os the JSON `[true,false,null]`:
+Having understood the replacements done in memory, it becomes obvious that for the literals `null`, `true` and `false` is even easier, because they provide us 4 and 5 bytes when all we need is single byte to place a "marker" with a byte value that signals the corresponding type.
+So here is a simple example of the JSON `[true,false,null]`:

 ```
         |0x01|0x02|0x03|0x04|0x05|0x06|0x07|0x08|0x09|0x0A|0x0B|0x0C|0x0D|0x0E|0x0F|0x10|0x11|